gdlc/EPI809/HW.md

 **1. Preliminary, descriptive analysis**

 Present:
-- A histogram of serum urate and one of log-serum urate.
+- A histogram of serum urate (labeled as UricAcid) and one historgram for the logarithm of serum urate.
 - Boxplots of log-urate versus sex and race.
 - Scatter plot of log-urate versus age.